deeplearninc/relaax/tutorials/policy_gradient/README.md

-Parameter server performs updates and agents are synchronized with it by updating its own neural network weights before each experience collecting loop.
+Parameter server performs updates and agents are synchronized with it by updating its own neural network weights before starting of each experience collecting loop.

 To implement the Agent, besides issues with parameter server, we have to define 3 public methods from agent's interface: